When I visit a popular destination, I want to know what the hidden gems and must-see attractions are.

 2500 West End Ave, Nashville, TN

-The Parthenon was originally built for Tennessee’s 1897 Centennial Exposition and lucky for us they didnt tear it down afterwards.
+The Parthenon was originally built for Tennessee’s 1897 Centennial Exposition and lucky for us they didn’t tear it down afterward.

 The re-creation of the 42-foot statue Athena is also built to scale inside.

 There is a lot of detail to take in from every angle.

 Nashville’s art museum is located inside the Parthenon and also hosts special exhibits.
 If you can’t make it to the inside, it’s still worth visiting to see the outside while you enjoy Centennial Park.

 Try the Hot Chicken of Your Choice or Eat at the Original Hattie B’s

 Hot chicken is VERY popular in Nashville.

 What is Hot Chicken?